Is your kit up to snuff? Shop Now >

 “I first became aware of Cordings in my mid-teens,” Eric explains.
 “I come from the country and it was the highlight of our week to come up to London and listen to the musicians.
 It was difficult to get home late, so I would spend that time till dawn just walking the West End.
 “I remembered Cordings.
 It stuck in my mind as a place of tradition; the heritage of England.”

 Eric has helped mastermind Cordings’ re establishment as the home of country clothing, including the introduction of a women’s range in 2003.
 “I knew that my wife had found it difficult to find clothes which were genuinely practical yet stylish at the same time.
 The lines are very flattering and feminine and the fabrics are lighter, but they retain the thread of the Cordings core products.”
+When scheduling allows, Eric is very involved in choosing the tweeds for the new seasons, and his input in the design process is invaluable.

 This ability to combine practicality and style has made Cordings the go-to place for gentlemen and ladies who are firmly established in the country while still wanting to cut a dash in town; and the pieces in its country clothing lines are now as much loved internationally as they are in Britain.